 - In no-fault states, each person’s car insurance typically covers their damages.

-Most states are at-fault states, including Georgia, and that’s what we will focus on in this article.
-If you were at fault in a car accident and you live in a fault state, you (or, usually, your car insurance) is responsible for the other drivers’ damages.
+Most states are at-fault states, including Georgia.
+If you were at fault in a car accident and you live in a fault state, you are responsible for the other driver’s damages, though that money usually comes from your car insurance.
 The other driver(s) will be entitled to file a claim with your insurance company.

 Get the strong arm

-What Damages Are Covered if You Cause a Car Accident?
+What are the Damages if You Cause a Car Accident?

 - Medical bills and other treatment costs